Washington Irish R.F.C.: Founding

 The first match was in March 1980 on the Washington Mall in front of the Lincoln Memorial against the team that started it all – the Richmond Area Touring Side.
 The Irish won that match 16-0, with Johnny Mulligan scoring three penalties and being the man-of-the-match.
 The club's first major rugby triumph was the Hudepohl Classic rugby tournament at the end of summer in 1980.
 Sixteen players completed five matches over two days, making it to the finals.

 In 1982, the club started the Washington Irish St. Patrick’s Day Tournament.
 Eight teams played on the Washington Monument grounds and the winner of that first tournament was Richmond's James River RFC.
 Mike Scully actually cooked the Saturday night dinner the club served to the visiting team at the American Legion Hall on Capitol Hill, and John Mulligan did the program which included letters of welcome from President Ronald Reagan and Speaker of the House Tip O’Neill.
 Bill Hardy took it over several years later, followed by Ed Reesman, and turned it into what had become one of the most profitable rugby enterprises in the U.S.

-The John Braun “Spirit Award” was instituted in 1983, to honor the player who contributed in many ways, but who didn't make it as a “most valuable” in any one way – always there, always eager, always dependable, always could be counted on to make stuff happen, and was a well-respected member of the organization.
+The John Braun “Spirit Award” was instituted in 1983, to honor the player who consistently contributed to the organization in meaningful ways, even if they were not recognized as the "most valuable" in any single area.
+The award recognizes someone who is always present, always dependable, always eager to help, consistently makes things happen, and earns the respect of teammates and the entire organization.
 In 1988 the club won the Potomac Rugby Union Division II title by posting a 5–0 record.